DiegoBast1/SQL-databases/README.md

 # SQL-databases
-All databases I've created with SQL using MySQL and Microsoft SQL Server
+All databases I've created on SQL using MySQL and Microsoft SQL Server